Southwark schools bulletin

 >> School Meals Transformation programme celebration event – 10 June

 11.00am-1.00pm, St Paul’s Primary School.
-The School Meals Transformation programme supports settings to deliver better school food through a range of activities, funding and training.
+The School Meals Transformation programme supports settings to deliver better school food.
 We would like to celebrate all schools in the borough by providing lunch, networking opportunities and a chance to hear about our current opportunities.
 Spaces are limited to one per organisation.

 >> Free mental health training for school staff – 26 and 27 June